shanoaice/refined-lightspeed/README.md

 To disable SEO set field `seo` in `extra` to `false`.

-### Footer text
+### Footer-text

-By default the footer provides links to Zola and Netlify, and a tagline of "Mainted with :hearts for the web".
+By default the footer provides links to Zola and Netlify, and a tagline of "Maintained with :heart: for the web".
 To disable any of those parts, and/or add a custom tagline of your own, the following options are available:

 ```toml